bjclopes/homebridge-ledstrip-bledom/README.md

 ## Prerequisite
 You need to have a bluetooth device.
 Check using `hcitool dev` command.
-You may also need root access with Homebridge
+You may also need root access with Homebridge To run without root access, go to homebridge terminal and type ```sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)```

-To run without root access, go to homebridge terminal and type ```sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)```
+From version 2.0.11, the plugin is being run in a child bridge and, as a fail-safe, the child bridge restarts if the peripheral becomes unreacheable.

 ## Installation